Modular memristor model with synaptic-like plasticity and volatile memory: Results

-A simple and common \citep{r:strukov08} possibility is the linear voltage controlled memristor model:
+This component builds upon established voltage-driven memristive models, suitable as the basis for non-volatile behavior.
+A simple and common possibility for the memristive model core is the linear voltage controlled memristor model \citep{r:strukov08}:

-A more detailed approach due to \citep{r:kvatinsky15} is also a popular choice:
+A more detailed approach due to \citep{r:kvatinsky15} is also a popular choice.

-Notably, we have omitted the windowing functions in the above equations, since in our approach the state parameters are unbounded at this stage of the modeling process.
-Hence at this stage, the so-called linear memristor model of \cref{sdot:muv} is truly a linear differential equation.
+Notably, we have omitted the windowing functions in the above equation, because in our approach the state parameters are unbounded at this stage of the modeling process.
+Hence the so-called linear memristor model of \cref{sdot:muv} is truly a linear differential equation at this stage.
+We resolve non-physical behavior by the saturation component of the model.

 It should be emphasized that any kind of voltage-controlled memristor state-variable differential equation in the form specified in \cref{eq:chua} is compatible with our framework.